Purity (film)

-Purity is a 1916 American silent drama film, directed by Rae Berger and starring Audrey Munson, an artist's model who posed for many statues in New York City and the 1915 San Francisco Panama–Pacific International Exposition.
+Purity is a 1916 American seven-reel silent drama film, directed by Rae Berger and starring Audrey Munson, an artist's model who posed for many statues in New York City and the 1915 San Francisco Panama–Pacific International Exposition.
 The film's plot was written by Clifford Howard, art direction was by Edward Langley, and choreography was by Geneva Driscoll.
 The film's nude scenes caused it to be banned and preached against in some towns.

 Plot

 Following a prologue introducing Munson, poet Thorton Darcy is writing an allegorical poem, which the film enacts with Munson portraying Virtue who meets beings such as the Muses and Evil.
 Darcy takes a nap and meets Purity, a simple country girl, who seems like the Virtue of his poem, which they read together.
 Darcy tries to publish his poems, but the publisher (Burton) wants $500 in advance for the printing, which Darcy lacks.
 He tells Purity he would marry her if not for his finances.
 Purity goes to where they met and undresses to bathe in a stream, where artist Claude Lamarque draws her, and after she finishes and dresses he approaches her and suggests she pose for him for an allegorical painting.
 When Darcy falls ill, she goes to the artist's studio and poses nude for Lamarque, receiving funds that she gives to the publisher.
 Judith Lure (Forde) meets Purity and hires her to perform at a party, and Purity recreates some statues (for which Munson had posed).
 Purity has Darcy's book published and it is successful.
 Darcy goes to the studio where Luston Black (Carroll) is attempting to seduce Purity, and Darcy defends her until Black reveals that Purity has posed in the nude.
 Darcy abandons her until Lamarque tells him that Purity did it for Darcy's benefit, whereupon Darcy seeks forgiveness and is reunited with Purity.